TCYang1006/Regex-Tutorial/Develop/gist-template.md

-Beginners Introduction to Regex
+# Beginners Introduction to Regex

-This is a beginner's guide to Regex "Regual-Expressions".
-The tutourial will teach you create powerful time saving regex.
+This is a beginner's guide to Regex "Regular Expressions".
+Regular expressions is a pattern describing a certain amount of text.
+The tutourial will teach you to create powerful time saving regex.
 These tutorials are fundamental regexes which will allow you to build more complex regexes down the road.
 Take the time to understand the fundamental regexes.

-Summary
+## Summary
 Briefly summarize the regex you will be describing and what you will explain.
 Include a code snippet of the regex.
 Replace this text with your summary.

 Table of Contents